Bix Frankonis is seeking some mediocre work.

 I once worked at Powell's northwest warehouse.
 Mornings were spent unpacking boxes of books sent in to their online book buying program.
 Afternoons were spent pulling online orders.
 No surprises.
 No deviations in tasks.
 Nothing to consider or prioritize.
 Nearly everyone with these duties came in, slipped in their earbuds, put their heads down, did the work, and then went home.

 This isn't to say I can only do that job.
 It's to say that the closer on a continuum a job is toward those sorts of duties, the better.
 I once worked for a company called Quando collecting data from event calendars across the early web.
-It was similar in that you were left alone to do the work.
+It was similar in that you were left alone to do the work, but also not replicable because the presence of two friends already on staff mitigated some of what I only later, with my diagnosis, learned are struggles with social and performance distress.
+My twice-yearly position at Multnomah County Elections also is similar in being left alone to do one's work, but only amounts to maybe one week of employment out of an entire year.

 I do not do well with variety or unpredictability.
-Workplaces of consistency and structure are where I have succeeded most.
+Workplaces of consistency and structure are where I have most thrived.
 Let me focus on and finish my work.
-I need a job with few moving parts; few variables and few personalities.
+I need a job with few moving parts; few variables, and few personalities.
 I perform better not having to make judgment calls.
 I do not do well with "open plan" offices; I feel like I am on display and I cannot focus.

 Oddly, I am good in a larger crisis but sometimes need to walk away for a minute to catch my breath when encountering smaller glitches or problems.